 Better balance = better ability to transfer the force from your feet and out through the club, which helps the ball fly further.

 Before you “step-out” of another swing, try this balance boosting exercise:

 Are You Ready for the Perfect, Pain-Free Golf Swing?
 Here’s the Easiest Way to Get Started:

 A little goes a long way: just practicing some of the exercises I’ve shared can dramatically improve your game by eliminating stiffness, pain, weakness, and instability.

-But if you’re looking to enhance your performance and eliminate pain as quickly and easily as possible, our expert team of sports injury specialists at Back in Motion Sport & Spine in Fort Myers, Florida, can help.
+But if you’re looking to enhance your performance and eliminate pain as quickly and easily as possible, our PT in Fort Myers team can help you…

 Our thorough and professional evaluation can reveal what is preventing you from your best, pain-free golf game.